Jennifer Lauck: Professional career

-Lauck discussed her reasons for writing her first and subsequent memoirs with Literary Mama, "...memoir writing was born from the realization that I wanted to have children.
+Lauck discussed her reasons for writing her first and subsequent memoirs in an interview with Literary Mama: "...memoir writing was born from the realization that I wanted to have children.
 I knew I had to go through some deep self-examination before bringing forth a child and I knew traditional avenues of therapy would never give me the insights and relative self-mastery I needed to be a competent mother."
-The international bestseller Blackbird detailed Lauck's memory of childhood and was followed by her next book, Still Waters, that took her to her 30s and the birth of her first child.
-In Still Waters, Lauck describes her writing of her second book as attempt to understand the suicide death of her adoptive brother, whom she was separated from as a young girl.
-She followed Still Waters with a collection of short stories titled Show Me the Way, in which she took a closer look at her parenting of her two children.
-She also wrote and published essays for Literary Mama and anthology collections on parenting.